RedPitaya/Documentation/appsFeatures/introAcqGen.rst

     found in the :ref:`Ecosystem column of the command table <command_list>`.
 #.
 The :ref:`SCPI code examples <examples>` are intended to run on the latest version of the Red Pitaya OS.
 #.
 Start with the ``GEN:RST`` command.
 #.
-Set contiuous signal parameters.
+Set continuous signal parameters.
 #.
 Optionally, switch to burst mode and set the burst signal parameters.
 #.
 Optionally, switch to sweep mode and set the sweep signal parameters.
 #.
 Set the generator trigger settings.